Welcome Students and Faculty!

 Island Health is committed to supporting students through safe and healthy learning opportunities.

-This page is for local, provincial and national public and private educational institutions, as well as other agencies that are interested in placing students in an Island Health facility relevant to a student’s field of practice or study.
+This page is for local, provincial, and national public and private post-secondary institutions, as well as other agencies that are interested in placing students in an Island Health facility relevant to a student’s field of practice or study.

 Island Health recognizes the importance of students and continuous learning.
 Our goal is to provide a broad scope of learning opportunities, in collaboration with our academic partners, for students and practitioners from all health-care disciplines.

 We welcome students’ energy, perspective and commitment to learning.

 Practice Education Networks

 Island Health uses a Practice Education Network (PEN) to advance student practice initiatives across the island.

 PEN provides a forum for partnering agencies to collaborate, coordinate and advise on practice education activities and initiatives.